 In 1991, the first shoes of the Equipment line came into being with the distinctive 3-stripe logo which Moore also designed for the company to replace the signature Trefoil logo.
 Ever since the first release of the first shoe with the iconic 3-stripes with simple green, white, and black colorway, the Equipment line continued to produce sneakers that would include the running-inspired Adidas Equipment Support in 1993.

 Some 25 years later, the Equipment line has endured and expanded to various sports from basketball, volleyball, soccer, fencing, and running kicks.
-The ever enduring silhouette has remained the same imbibing on the design philosophy of removing the unnecessary and only keeping what is important.
+The ever-enduring silhouette has remained the same imbibing on the design philosophy of removing unnecessary and only keeping what is important.

 As symbolic as the iconic three-stripes, the brand stayed true to three elements of their design philosophy which involve support, protection, and performance.
 The Adidas EQT Support ADV 91/16 continues the legacy of the Equipment line of retaining only the core elements fulfilling a specific function and nothing else.

 - Celebrities spotted wearing the Adidas EQT Support ADV 91/16 include actor John C. Reilly, singer-songwriter Gentle Bones, DJ Koflow, rapper Waka Flocka, musician Pusha T, and photographer Daryl Aiden.